-The Commissioner's net pension liability is included in the balance sheet in accordance with accounting standards including an estimate of the impact of the McCloud judgement that concluded the transitional provisions introduced to the reformed judges and firefighters pension schemes in 2015 and gave rise to unlawful age discrimination.
-The Chief Constables have accepted the claims of discrimination against them, in light of the Employment Tribunal determination in relation to the Judges and Fire Fighter schemes.
+The Commissioner's net pension liability is included in the balance sheet in accordance with accounting standards including an estimate of the impact of the McCloud judgement that concluded the transitional provisions introduced to the reformed Judges and Fire Fighter pension schemes in 2015 gave rise to unlawful age discrimination.
+The Chief Constables have accepted the claims of discrimination against them, in light of the Employment Tribunal determination related to the Judges and Fire Fighter schemes.

-The government has now produced a number of Bills (which in some case have become Acts) which aims to remedy the position.
+The Government has now produced a number of Bills (which in some case have become Acts) which aims to remedy the position.
 The actuary has therefore modelled the assumed remedy on this basis.